Anna Whitehead Bodeker: Personal life

-Bodeker became involved in spiritualism in late 1871, and by 1872 she believed she was a powerful medium.
-Disturbed by Bodeker's unorthodox views and increasingly erratic behavior, her family admitted her against her will to the Western Lunatic Asylum (now called Western State Hospital) in Staunton, Virginia on September 19, 1873.
+Bodeker became involved in spiritualism in late 1871.
+By 1872, she believed she was a powerful medium.
+Disturbed by Bodeker's unorthodox views and increasingly erratic behavior, her family admitted her against her will to the Western Lunatic Asylum (now Western State Hospital) in Staunton, Virginia on September 19, 1873.
 She was released on October 20, 1874, and returned to Richmond.

 Bodeker's husband died on July 26, 1884.
-Bodeker lived at the family home, 2801 E. Grace Street, with her two living daughters, Pearl and Ruby, until her death on October 26, 1904.
+She lived at the family home, 2801 E. Grace Street, with her daughters, Pearl and Ruby, until her death on October 26, 1904.
 She was buried at Hollywood Cemetery.

+Honors

 Bodeker was honored by the Library of Virginia as part of the 2003 class of Virginia Women in History.

-Bodeker's name is featured on the Wall of Honor on the Virginia Women's Monument, located in Capitol Square in Richmond.
+Here name is featured on the Wall of Honor on the Virginia Women's Monument, located in the Capitol Square in Richmond.